 The Associate of Science degree (AS-T) is designed for students who plan to transfer to science programs at four-year institutions after completing the first two years of study at Pierce.
-The degree enables students to fulfill the undergraduate general education requirements of most four-year science degree programs.
+The degree enables students to fulfill the undergraduate general education requirements of most four year science degree programs.
 Students are responsible for checking specific major requirements of baccalaureate institutions in the year prior to transferring.

 There are two Associate of Science (AS-T) degree-track options.
-See Degree Outcomes on page 29.